coala/bear-docs/docs/IndentationBear.rst

 ===================

 It is a generic indent bear, which looks for a start and end indent specifier, example: ``{ : }`` where "{" is the start indent specifier and "}" is the end indent specifier.
 If the end-specifier is not given, this bear looks for unindents within the code to correctly figure out indentation.
+It also figures out hanging indents and absolute indentation of function params or list elements.
-It does not however support hanging indents or absolute indents of any sort, also indents based on keywords are not supported yet. for example: if(something) does not get indented undergoes no change.
+It does not however support  indents based on keywords yet. for example: if(something) does not get indented undergoes no change.
 WARNING: The IndentationBear is experimental right now, you can report any issues found to https://github.com/coala-analyzer/coala-bears